-This Compensation Discussion and Analysis explains our compensation program for Jeff Rogers, our CEO, and Jude Beres, our CFO and Treasurer as of December 31, 2017.
+This Compensation Discussion and Analysis explains our compensation program as of December 31, 2018 for Jeff Rogers, our CEO, and Jude Beres, our CFO and Treasurer.
 We refer to these individuals collectively as our named executive officers.

-The Compensation and Stock Option Committee of our Board (the "Compensation Committee") is responsible for establishing, implementing and continually monitoring our compensation philosophy.
+The Compensation and Stock Option Committee of our Board is responsible for establishing, implementing and continually monitoring our compensation philosophy.
 The Compensation Committee's philosophy is to provide our executive leadership total compensation that is competitive in its forms and levels, as compared to companies of similar size and business area.
 Generally, the types of compensation and benefits provided to our executive officers are similar to that provided to executive officers by other companies.